r3av/4chan-x-dHash/README.md

 ## 2. Install

 Use the userscript in the [/testbuilds/](testbuilds/) directory to install and test it out.
-- Backup your current 4chan X installation and settings.
+- **Backup your current 4chan X installation and settings.**
 - Disable your current 4chan X installation.
-- Install the [userscript](testbuilds/4chan-X.user.js) in Tampermonkey or Greasemonkey.
+- Install the [4chan-X.user.js](testbuilds/4chan-X.user.js) in Tampermonkey or Greasemonkey.
+- Import your settings from your previous 4chan X installation.

 ## 3. Configuration and Usage
 To enable, go to the 4chan X settings and enable the Image dHash feature.
 - 4chan X Settings -> Main -> Filtering -> Check the Image dHash checkbox.

-To use, filter any image like you would normally would with MD5, but select the dHash option instead of the MD5 option.
+To use, **filter any image like you would normally would with MD5, but select the dHash option** instead of the MD5 option.
 - Select the dropdown menu in the top right corner of a post.
 - Navigate the **dropdown menu -> Filter -> Image dHash**
 - Image dHash will be saved to the dHash filter list, which can be accessed from 4chan X settings in the top right.